brodrickbaker/NBA-Rank/README.md

 The site was deployed using render.com

 ## Future Features
 * Currently users can only view their own pages.
-Update to allow users to see other users' pages.
+Update to allow users to see other users' pages
-* Posts - add the ability for users to like and reply to other users' posts.
+* Posts - add the ability for users to like and reply to other users' posts
 * Players - would like to display images for players

 ## Screenshots